Oklahoma City bus accident lawyer representing injured passengers against transit companies

 Pain and suffering Physical pain, emotional distress, anxiety, depression, PTSD related to the accident Chronic back pain and anxiety about riding public transit

-Disfigurement Scarring, burns, or permanent physical changes resulting from the accident Facial scarring from broken glass in the bus collision
+Disfigurement Scarring, burns, or permanent physical changes resulting from the accident Facial scarring from broken glass in a bus collision

 Punitive damages Additional damages awarded to punish the defendant for gross negligence or recklessness, under 23 O.S. § 9.1 Bus company knowingly operated a bus with failed brakes